Etymology of Belarus

-The name Belarus (or Byelorussia, as it was called earlier) can be literally translated as White Ruthenia.
+The name Belarus (Беларусь, Biełaruś) can be literally translated as White Ruthenia (Белая Русь, Biełaja Ruś).

+According to one version the old Rus' lands that were not conquered by the Tatars (i.e., Polack, Viciebsk and Mahiloŭ) had been referred to as "White Rus".
+White in this case means independent, free (A. Potebnja, M. Lyubavsky, M. Doŭnar-Zapolski).

-Max Vasmer's dictionary suggests that the name may have come from the white clothing worn by the local Slavic population.
+Another version suggests that the name comes from the white color of the hair or clothing of the inhabitants of these lands (V. Tatishchev, Max Vasmer, Jaŭchim Karski).
 Modern researchers find this dubious.

-Another theory suggests that the old Rus' lands that were not conquered by the Tatars (i.e., Polotsk, Vitebsk and Mogilev) had been referred to as "White Rus.
+The third version suggests that "White Rus" was the name given to the lands whose population was Christian, as opposed to Black Rus', where paganism allegedly persisted for a long time.

+The fourth version is based on the fact that White means great or ancient (N. Karamzin), and the names of the most ancient states among the Croats are constructed accordingly - White Croatia, and among the Serbs - White Serbia.

 Etymological development

 Rus' is generally considered to be a borrowing from Finnic Ruotsi ("Sweden").
 There are two theories behind the origin of Rus/Ruotsi, which are not mutually exclusive.
 It is either derived more directly from OEN rōþer (OWN róðr), which referred to rowing, the fleet levy, etc., or it is derived from this term through Rōþin, an older name for the Swedish coastal region Roslagen.